Wildboar-Software/directory/apps/meerkat-docs/docs/opbinding.md

 subordinate DSA to which the entry is to be added.
 This is a standard behavior defined in the X.500 specifications.

+The `governingStructureRule` is supposed to be replicated from a hierarchical superior to a hierarchical subordinate, but in case it is not, Meerkat DSA, when acting as a subordinate DSA in a HOB will attempt to calculate the governing structure rule from what information is replicated regarding the superior administrative points and subentries.
+This applies to the context prefix and the `immSupr` DSE that is created above it.

 ## Non-Specific Hierarchical Operational Bindings (NHOBs)

 Once a Non-Specific Hierarchical Operational Binding (NHOB) is established, a